 If you’re unsure of which ones to go for, then these are our final recommendations:

-- High-End Option – Zildjian K Custom Hybrid Cymbal Set is the best choice that you can make when it comes to cymbal packs on the market.
-It comes from B20 bronze, which makes it high quality and you will be able to use them for years with perfect tone and durability.
+- High-End Option – Zildjian K Custom Hybrid Cymbal Set is our pick of the best choice that you can make when it comes to cymbal packs on the market.
+It comes from B20 bronze, which makes it high quality and you will be able to use them for years with great tone and durability.

-- Budget Option – Meinl Ultimate Cymbal Set is the usually the most affordable solution on this list, and even though you will have to spare a few hundreds of dollars, it’s far better than the garbage of ultra-budget cymbals!
+- Budget Option – Meinl Ultimate Cymbal Set is one of the most affordable cymbals on this list, it’s far better than the garbage of ultra-budget cymbals!
 Therefore, this particular one is a good choice especially if you wish to become a professional drummer.